Why Decorating Mistakes Can Be a Good Thing

 For instance, by thinking out of the box, instead of having to build a door frame and jam for the pantry makeover in my previous house, I used a few squirts of hot glue as a fix in the existing door knob mechanism.
 So simple and worked perfectly, but not done the traditional way.

-My way of looking at a project gone awry even got a name from a contractor I worked with.
+My way of looking at a project gone awry even got a name from a contractor I worked with when I was hired to help a homeowner with a kitchen remodel.

-When a custom cut piece of granite didn’t quite fit the row of base cabinets in a kitchen remodel I was helping design, the contractor thought he would have to take it back, re-measure and get a new slab of granite cut.
+When a custom cut piece of granite didn’t quite fit the row of base cabinets, the contractor thought he would have to remove it, re-measure and get a new slab of granite cut.
+It would take a few weeks.

 So moral of that story is don’t fear doing things in your own way to achieve your decorating goals.